Image

 F-1 students are eligible for CPT before completing their studies, as well as an additional 12 months of OPT, either before or following graduation, or a combination of the two.
 However, if they work full-time for one year or more of CPT, they are not eligible for OPT.
 Students with a J-1 visa are usually eligible to work up to 18 months following graduation.
 They may also be eligible to work part-time during their program of study.
 Staff in the International Student Office on campus will evaluate each student’s situation to determine the length of time for which they are eligible to work.

-No. International students must have the work authorization before they begin actual employment, but not before they are offered employment.
-In fact, J-1 students applying for academic training and F-1 students applying for CPT must have a written job offer in order to apply for the work authorization.
+No. International students must have work authorization before they begin actual employment, but not before they are offered employment.
+In fact, J-1 students applying for academic training and F-1 students applying for CPT must have a written job offer in order to apply for work authorization.
 Many F-1 students will be in the process of obtaining work authorization pursuant to the requirements of OPT while they are interviewing for employment.
 Students can give employers a reasonable estimate of when they expect to receive work authorization.

-For OPT, F-1 students receive an Employment Authorization Document, a small photo identity card that indicates the dates for which they are permitted to work. from BCIS.
+For OPT, F-1 students receive an Employment Authorization Document, a small photo identity card that indicates the dates for which they are permitted to work, from BCIS.
 For CPT, F-1 students receive authorization from the school (NOT from BCIS) on page three of the student’s I-20.
 “No service endorsement is necessary” –per 8CFR 274a.12 (b) (6) (iii).
 J-1 students receive work authorization in the form of a letter issued by the RO or ARO at their institution.

-With a bit of planning ahead, an employer can hire international students to continue to work for them in the H-1B visa category for a total of six years (authorization is granted in two three-year periods).
-The H-1B is a temporary working visa for workers in a “specialty occupation.”
+With a bit of planning, an employer can hire international students to continue to work for them in the H-1B visa category for a total of six years (authorization is granted in two three-year periods).
+The H-1B is a temporary visa for workers in a “specialty occupation.”
 The application procedure to the BCIS is straightforward.
-The job must meet two basic requirements:

-- The salary must meet the prevailing wage as defined by the Department of Labor.
+• The salary must meet the prevailing wage as defined by the Department of Labor

-- A bachelor’s degree is a minimum normal requirement for the position.
+• A bachelor’s degree is a minimum normal requirement for the position

-No. American employers are not required to document that a citizen of another country did not take a job from a qualified U.S. citizen if the non-U.S. citizen is working under a F-1, J-1 or H-1B visa.
+No. American employers are not required to document that a citizen of another country did not take a job from a qualified U.S. citizen if the non-U.S. citizen is working under a F-1, J-1, or H-1B visa.
 Employers must document that they did not turn down a qualified American applicant for the position only when they wish to hire foreign citizens on a permanent basis and sponsor them for a permanent resident status (green card).

 Unless exempted by a tax treaty, F-1 and J-1 students earning income under practical training are subject to applicable federal, state, and local income taxes.
-Information on tax treaties may be found in IRS Publication 519, U.S. Tax Guide for Aliens, and 901, U.S. Tax Treaties.
+Information on tax treaties may be found in IRS Publication 519, U.S. Tax Guide for Aliens, and IRS Publication 901, U.S. Tax Treaties.

-Generally, F-1 and J-1 students are exempted from social security and Medicare tax requirements.
-However, if F-1 and J-1 students are considered “resident aliens” for income tax purposes, social security and Medicare taxes should be withheld.
-Chapter 1 of IRS Publication 519, U.S. Tax Guide for Aliens explains how to determine the residency status of international students.
+Generally, F-1 and J-1 students are exempt from Social Security and Medicare tax requirements.
+However, if F-1 and J-1 students are considered “resident aliens” for income tax purposes, Social Security and Medicare taxes should be withheld.
+Chapter 1 of IRS Publication 519 explains how to determine the residency status of international students.

-More information on social security and Medicare taxes can be found in Chapter 8 of IRS Publication 519, U.S. Tax Guide for Aliens and in Section 940 of Social Security Administration Publication No. 65-008, Social Security Handbook.
+More information on Social Security and Medicare taxes can be found in Chapter 8 of IRS Publication 519, U.S. Tax Guide for Aliens, and in Section 940 of Social Security Administration Publication No. 65-008, Social Security Handbook.

-For your reference: code of federal regulations
+For your reference:

 The Code of Federal Regulations Title 8 and Title 22 citation numbers for regulations governing practical training are as follows: